tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 ## `verify_output()`

-`verify_output()` is designed to test output aimed at a human, like print methods and error message.
+`verify_output()` is designed to test output aimed at a human, like print methods and error messages.
 Here you want to test that the output is useful to a human, but there's obviously no way to do that automatically.
-Instead, the best you can do is to check the results with your eyeballs, every time the results change.
+Instead, the best you can do is to check the results with your eyeballs every time the results change.
-This makes `verify_output()` a type of visual regression test.
+`verify_output()` is designed to help you do this, making it a type of visual regression test.

-`verify_output()` is designed to work with `git`.
+You'll need to use `verify_output()` in concert with git.
-It will cause a test failure whenever the output changes, but it relies on you to use `git` to see the change.
+Whenever the output changes, you'll get a test failure, but to see the change, you'll need to use git.
-If the change is correct, you'll commit the new version with git; if it's incorrect, you'll revert it with `git`.
+If the change is correct, commit it with git; if it's incorrect, revert it.

 `verify_output()` works a little like RMarkdown: you give it some R code and it will run it and interleave the input and ouptut.
 For example, imagine we were writing some tests to check that tibbles print correctly: